john-orr/python-collector/README.md

-# collector
+# python-collector
 AKA Program A

-This is the NodeJS program running on the data gathering machines
+This is the python program running on the data gathering machines

 <ul>
 	<li>Detects changes in a DIR</li>